Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Constructing PARO Solutions - General Methodology

-Solution $\bm{\bar{x}}$ need not be PARO; further improvements may be possible.
-We propose an algorithm that solves problem \eqref{eq: improvement-RHS} multiple times.
-In each iteration the starting Stage-1 solution is the optimal Stage-1 solution of the previous iteration.
-Additionally, the scenario where the maximum difference is attained is added to the scenario set $V$, together with the attained objective value in that scenario. \Cref{alg: improvement-RHS} describes the algorithm and \Cref{lemma: PARO-improvement-RHS} proves that it yields a PARO Stage-1 solution.
+\item $q(\bm{x}^c) > \text{OPT}$.
+Candidate solution $\bm{x}^c$ is not ARO, so we set $\bm{x}^{k+1} = \bm{x}^k$.
+For the next iteration we set $M^{k+1} = M^k \cup \{\bm{z}^q\}$, to render solution $\bm{x}^c$ infeasible in the next iteration.
+In preparation of the next iteration, compute $v(\bm{x}^{k+1},\bm{z}^c)$. \end{enumerate} The above procedure is repeated until the objective value of \eqref{eq: P2} is nonnegative. \Cref{alg: CCG-2} describes the resulting C\&CG algorithm and \Cref{lemma: PARO-CCG} proves that it yields a PARO Stage-1 solution.

-\begin{lemma} A solution $\bm{\bar{x}}$ obtained from \Cref{alg: improvement-RHS} is PARO to \eqref{eq: P}. \end{lemma} \begin{proof} See \Cref{app: proof-PARO-improvement-RHS}. \end{proof}
+\begin{lemma} A solution $\bm{x}^{\text{PARO}}$ obtained from \Cref{alg: CCG-2} is PARO to \eqref{eq: P}. \end{lemma} \begin{proof} See \Cref{app: proof-PARO-CCG}. \end{proof}

+In the special case that the vertices of $U$ can be explicitly enumerated, the vertex set can be used to initialize $M^k$.
+In this case, any candidate solution $\bm{x}^c$ is feasible on all vertices on $U$, so it is guaranteed to be ARO.
+Consequently, it is not needed to solve subproblem $Q(\bm{x}^c)$ in each iteration, and \Cref{alg: CCG-2} can be simplified.
+Note that this special case is the same as the case discussed in \Cref{sec: PARO-convex-hull}, but with $\bm{d} \neq \bm{0}$.